Tensor products of function systems revisited: The complex case

-\begin{defn} Suppose that $T : V \to W$ is a unital positive surjective linear map for AOU spaces $V$ and $W$.
-We call $T : V \to W$ {\sl an order quotient map} if for any $w$ in $W^+$ and $\varepsilon>0$, we can take an element $v$ in $V$ so that it satisfies \end{defn}
+\begin{defn} Suppose that $T : V \to W$ is a unital positive surjective linear map for Archimedean ordered $*$-vector spaces $V$ and $W$.
+We call $T : V \to W$ {\sl an order quotient map} if for any $w$ in $W^+$ and $\varepsilon>0$, we can find an element $v$ in $V$ such that \end{defn}